iasonasdi/calculator/README.md

 1. Main Branch
    - Related to the application's code and implementation in a stable state.
 2. Dev Branch
-   - Related to the application's code currently under development to improve or implement further futures.
+   - Related to the application's code currently under development to improve or implement further features.
 3. Deploy Branch
    - Used as a deploy reference for codemagic.io